Finding That Elusive "Perfect Domain Name."

 Try posting your requirements on one of the domain name forums with the market you want to serve and your budget.
 Try Acorn domains for UK domains or Domain name forum for other main .tld's.
 Also, try namepros.com

 "Domainers" on these boards are very knowledgeable about the subject and have a good sense of what a domain name is worth.
-You may also come across names that people have stockpiled and just want to get rid of.
+You may also come across names that people have stockpiled and just want to get rid of it.

 3. Backordering A Domain Name

 Sometimes you will type a domain name into whois and find that while it is still registered the domain status is "expired".
-This means that the domain has passed the date by which it should be renewed and has entered a "grace" period by the end of which the domain name will "drop" and become available once more.
+When a domain is expired, this means that the domain has passed the date by which it should be renewed and has entered a "grace" period by the end of which the domain name will "drop" and become available once more.

 Grabbing Soon To Expire Domain Names

-Snapnames, Pool and Dropcatcher are dedicated domain catching services but many standard registrars like Godaddy.com now also provide back ordering services so if you are dead set on a name and are prepared to wait it out you could try back ordering a domain name in the expectation that it is not going to be renewed.
+Snapnames, Pool and Dropcatcher are dedicated domain catching services but many standard registrars like Godaddy.com now also provide back ordering services so if you are dead set on a name and are prepared to wait it out you could try back ordering a domain name that you think will not renew.

 You might also like to set a monitor on a name by using a service like domain tools which will alert you via email when there is a status change to the domain you want to be watched.